Milestone-Proposal talk:Sakuma Frequency Converter Station, 1965

 Date: July 24, 2025

-(1) Is suggested wording of the Plaque Citation accurate?
+(1) Is the suggested wording of the Plaque Citation accurate?

 Yes.
 The proposed citation —

-"In 1965, the Sakuma Frequency Converter Station became the world’s first facility to connect power systems operating at different frequencies using high-voltage synchronous machines.
+"In 1965, the Sakuma Frequency Converter Station became the world’s first facility to connect power systems operating at different frequencies using a mercury arc rectifier.
 It enabled the transfer of power between Japan’s eastern 50 Hz and western 60 Hz grids, providing flexibility and stability to the country’s electric power network." —

 is accurate and appropriately concise.
-It clearly describes the technical breakthrough (interconnection via high-voltage synchronous machines) and its historical and national significance (first in the world, benefits to Japan’s grid).
+It clearly describes the technical breakthrough (interconnection via mercury arc rectifier) and its historical and national significance (first in the world, benefits to Japan’s grid).

-(3) Does proposed milestone represent a significant technical achievement?
+(3) Does the proposed milestone represent a significant technical achievement?

 (4) Were there similar or competing achievements?
 If so, have the proposers adequately described these and their relationship to the achievement being proposed?

 Yes.
 The Sakuma Converter Station significantly improved the stability and flexibility of Japan’s power system, which remains split into 50 Hz and 60 Hz regions.
-This facility allowed mutual power support between regions during peak loads and emergencies, including earthquakes and natural disasters, enhancing national resilience.
+This facility enabled mutual power support between regions during peak loads and emergencies, including earthquakes and natural disasters, thereby enhancing national resilience.
 The design became a model for subsequent frequency converter installations worldwide.
-In this sense, the milestone reflects both national infrastructure enhancement and broader influence on global engineering practices.
+In this sense, the milestone reflects both an enhancement of national infrastructure and a broader influence on global engineering practices.

 The Sakuma Frequency Converter Station of 1965 is a pioneering achievement in electrical engineering.
-It represents the first successful implementation of high-voltage synchronous machines to interconnect asynchronous power grids.
-The technology addressed a critical infrastructure challenge in Japan and has had enduring influence on global grid interconnection methods.
-Given the technical innovation, historical importance, and continued operational legacy, I strongly recommend this proposal for designation as an IEEE Milestone.
+It represents the first successful implementation of a mercury arc rectifier to interconnect asynchronous power grids.
+The technology addressed a critical infrastructure challenge in Japan and has had a lasting influence on global grid interconnection methods.
+Given its technical innovation, historical importance, and continued operational legacy, I strongly recommend this proposal for designation as an IEEE Milestone.

-[Advocate's remarks] Mr. Mukaiyama is an expert engineer of the Tohoku Electric Power Network co.
+[Advocate's Remarks] Mr. Mukaiyama is an expert engineer at the Tohoku Electric Power Network.

 Expert Reviewer's Report_2_Taoka uploaded by Advocate -- Tomohiro Hase (talk) 01:20, 27 July 2025 (UTC)